 - Eat high-protein foods first in your meal while your appetite is strongest – foods such as beans, chicken, fish, meat, yogurt and eggs.

 - Eat your largest meal when you feel hungriest, whether that’s at breakfast, lunch or dinner.

-- Keep food interesting – whether by changing up recipes and seasonings or eating in a nice restaurant.
+- Keep food interesting, whether by changing up recipes and seasonings or eating at a nice restaurant.

 - Keep favorite foods and high-calorie foods and beverages around the house or your environment during the day.

 If you cannot take in enough nutrition through food, ask your health practitioner about blenderized drinks like milkshakes and smoothies, liquid or powdered commercial nutritional supplements (which are easy to swallow and digest), or the possibility of tube feeding.
 If it becomes too difficult for you to get nutrients through food – when the gastrointestinal tract is not working effectively, for example – total parenteral nutrition (TPN) may be appropriate to consider.
 TPN involves providing nutrients directly into a vein.
 TPN is costly and may have side effects, however, so your doctor will want to explore all other options first, including possibly feeding through a tube.

 Weight gain is commonly seen during treatment of breast and certain other cancers, in women undergoing hormonal therapies, or as a result of “induced/early menopause” from chemotherapy.
 While the exact causes are not known, weight gain may result in part from a change in diet and exercise routines, such as eating more due to stress or to control nausea, and being less active due to fatigue.
 If steroids are part of your cancer treatment, they can be powerful appetite stimulants.

 You may also be gaining weight because of fluid retention; if you are, see below.
 Tell your doctor about excess weight, especially if you gain weight rapidly over just a few days, so the cause can be identified.